InnovativeInventor/hscalc/README.md

 ## hscalc
 A simple command-line calcultor utility with various styles of implementation.
-Monadic parsing, functors, and lambda expressions galore!
+Monadic parsing, functors, combinators, and lambda expressions galore!

 Not ready for real use yet.